Trails & Rec

 If you want new places to hike or bike, the Pennsylvania Great Outdoors region is blessed with hundreds of miles of marvelous trails awaiting your exploration.
 From flat, leisurely rail-trails to steep, rugged mountain routes, the variety here will appeal to everyone from young families to adventure racers.
 The Redbank Valley Trail, Pennsylvania’s first Trail of the Year, and many others throughout the region offer year-round usage for hikers, mountain bikers, cross-country skiers, snowshoers, and more.

-Hundreds of miles of trails designated for hiking, biking, equestrian, x-country skiing, snowmobiling and ATVing.
-Outdoor recreation including swimming, boating, fishing, hunting, picnicking and camping.
+Hundreds of miles of trails designated for hiking, biking, equestrian, cross-country skiing, snowmobiling, and ATV riding.
+Outdoor recreation including swimming, boating, fishing, hunting, picnicking, and camping.

 Easy 1.4 mile self-guided trail with 36 interpretive signs highlighting vegetative management in the Central Allegheny Plateau Ecosystem and the historical significance of the Dahoga area.